 Cumulative Effects.
-Human activities are producing global climate changes.
+Studies have shown that human activities are producing global climate changes.
 Increases in the Earth's average temperature (greenhouse effect) cause the retreat of glaciers, a rising sea level, and changing coastline, affecting resources in the park.
 Lateral stream movement and coastal bluff retreat are concerns when they threaten structures or roads.
 Attempts to control these processes are often short lived and can result in an adverse situation by altering the natural processes.